-In August 2020, the labour force survey under COVID-19 conducted by Nigeria's NBS, responsible for providing "reliable and timely information" to the government and policymakers, indicated an unemployment rate in Nigeria of 27.1 per cent in the second quarter of 2020 compared to 23.1 per cent in the third quarter of 2018.
-According to this source, the unemployment rate increased to 33.3 per cent in the fourth quarter of 2020.
+In August 2020, the labour force survey under COVID-19 conducted by Nigeria's NBS, responsible for providing "reliable and timely information" to the government and policymakers, indicated an unemployment rate in Nigeria of 27.1 per cent in the second quarter of 2020 compared to 23.1 per cent in the third quarter of 2018.7 According to this source, the unemployment rate increased to 33.3 per cent in the fourth quarter of 2020.
 The unemployment rate among rural dwellers was 34.5 per cent, while that of urban dwellers was 31.3 per cent.
 Unemployment among the young population (15- to 34-year olds) was 33.3 per cent.

-In 2022, the Nigeria Human Development Index was 0.548 positioning the country within the lower-middle range on a global scale 8 Nigeria has the highest number of youngsters in the world out of formal schooling (at least 10.2 million at the primary level), although formal primary education is officially free and compulsory.
-The Federal Government has acknowledged the grim situation and has pledged to increase annual domestic education expenditure by 50 per cent by 2023 and by 100 per cent by 2025.
+In 2022, the Nigeria Human Development Index was 0.548 positioning the country within the lower-middle range on a global scale 8 Nigeria has the highest number of youngsters in the world out of formal schooling (at least 10.2 million at the primary level), although formal primary education is officially free and compulsory.9 The Federal Government has acknowledged the grim situation and has pledged to increase annual domestic education expenditure by 50 per cent by 2023 and by 100 per cent by 2025.
 This increase will amount to 7.2 per cent of the national budget allocation, although the common international benchmark on education spending is 15-20 per cent of national budgets.

-- 2 The World Bank, GDP growth (annual %) Nigeria, 2024. - 3 World Bank Group, Nigeria: Poverty & Equity Brief Africa Western & Central, 2021. - 4 World Bank Group, Nigeria: Poverty & Equity Brief Africa Western & Central, 2021. - 5 African Development Bank Group, "Nigeria Economic Outlook". - 6 African Development Bank, "Country Notes: Nigeria". - 7 Nigeria, National Bureau of Statistics.
-Labor Force Statistics: Unemployment and Underemployment Report, Abridged Labour Force Survey under COVID-19, August 2020. - 8 Unite Nations Development Programme, Human Development Report 2023/2024, 2024 - 9 United Nations Children's Fund (UNICEF), Education opportunities for Out-of-School Children (OOSC), 2022.
+- 3 World Bank Group, Nigeria: Poverty & Equity Brief Africa Western & Central, 2021. - 4 World Bank Group, Nigeria: Poverty & Equity Brief Africa Western & Central, 2021. - 5 African Development Bank Group, "Nigeria Economic Outlook". - 6 African Development Bank, "Country Notes: Nigeria".

+- 8 Unite Nations Development Programme, Human Development Report 2023/2024, 2024 - 9 United Nations Children's Fund (UNICEF), Education opportunities for Out-of-School Children (OOSC), 2022.